AdobeDocs/document-cloud-learn.en/help/sign/gettingstarted.md

 ---
 title: Sign Tutorials
-description: A collection of videos and tutorials for Adobe Sign.
+description: A collection of videos and tutorials for Adobe Sign for users.
 ---

 # Adobe Sign Tutorials for Users